global-asp/asp-source/en/0230_the-generous-fish.md

 in a bag and went home with it.
 When he got to the house, there was a good hot fire ready to cook the fish.
-“I will make the best meal ever for us,” said the woman to Mpunzi.
-“You are the bravest and strongest man I know.”
+"I will make the best meal ever for us," said the woman to Mpunzi.
+"You are the bravest and strongest man I know."
 Mpunzi was very pleased with himself.

 ##